skryptx/Server-Side-Playground/java/README.md

 1. Abstract class is used when we dont want to define the methods.
 2. If we declared one method as abstract , we have to declare class as abstract as well.
 3. We cannot create instance of abstract class.
+4. It is **must to override methods** if you inherit abstract class.

 ### Important Points